quasilyte/pathing/README.md

 Some of my findings that can make these libraries faster:

 * Never use `container/heap`; use a generic non-interface version
-* Better yet, try bucket priority queue instead of minheap
+* Better yet, try a bucket priority queue instead of minheap
 * Do not use `map`, prefer something that allows a memory re-use
-  * The [sparse-dense](https://research.swtch.com/sparse) map could be an option here
+* The [sparse-dense](https://research.swtch.com/sparse) is a good structure to consider
 * Allocating the result path slice is expensive; consider deltas (2 bits per step)
 * Interface method calls are slow for a hot loop
 * Try to be cache-friendly; everything that can be packed should be packed
+* Not every game needs A*, don't underestimate the power of a simpler (and faster) algorithm

 If you want to learn more details, look at my library implementation and/or see TODO talk link.